Key Takeaways

 Scenario 4: Tenant brings in furniture with roaches

-Response: If clearly documented that infestation began after tenant introduced infested items, tenant may be responsible per lease terms.
+Response: If you've clearly documented that the infestation began after the tenant brought in infested items, the tenant is responsible per lease terms.
 Still treat promptly to prevent spread.
-Attempting to recover costs requires solid documentation.
+Recovering costs requires solid documentation, ideally photos and dated reports.

 Scenario 5: Wasps nest on exterior of rental property